My energy levels are all over the place.

 Going down to three days a week at work has definitely helped.
 The main floor of my house is pretty well under control.
 I’m keeping up with laundry for the most part.
 I’ve checked some books out of the library and actually read them.
 I’ve been blogging a bit more.
 I’ve managed to see some friends.
 I’ve even been to the gym, though walking on a treadmill at 3 mph doesn’t seem like an amazing triumph.

-It’s just worrisome when lying in bed for 18 hours seems like a more appealing option than any of these – or, at any rate, one I think I can handle – or when it seems that it takes all my effort to live my life halfway when I want to live it to the full.
+It’s just worrisome when lying in bed for 18 hours seems like a more appealing option than any of these – or, at any rate, an option I think I can handle – or when it seems that it takes all my effort to live my life halfway when I want to live it to the full.

-Edited to add: After writing this, I went to bed for 90 minutes… but then I got up and went to the gym and took the girls to the movies and went to the grocery store.
+Edited to add: After writing this, I went to bed for 90 minutes… but then I got up and went to the gym and took the kids to the movies and went to the grocery store.
 Now I’m going to bed again, but still – I’m proud.